Adjective-Object/blog/posts/2019-05-14-Downloads-and-Drag-Drop-in-radial-dots.md

 ---
 title: Downloads and Drag-Drop in radial-dots
-tags: rust, personal, toys, devlog
+tags: rust, personal, toys, dev
 ---

 I recently pushed an update to [radial dots](http://huang-hobbs.co/radial-dots/) that lets you save the document you're editing to an SVG, with the document's state embedded in it.
 This is similar to the approach I took for [dots](http://huang-hobbs.co/dots/), but took significantly more work to accomplish in the framework.